intershop/intershop-pwa/docs/guides/themes.md

 > The standard Intershop PWA SCSS styling was adapted to no longer use such functions.
 > The underlying Bootstrap styling still uses color calculations based on the SCSS variables `$primary` and `$secondary`.
 > For that reason these variables have to be set with actual values so the default Bootstrap stylings can be generated.
-> If necessary, such Bootstrap generated styles with non-fitting colors then need to be overridden in project styles (see [`button.scss`](../../src/styles/global/buttons.scss)).
+> If necessary, such bootstrap-generated styles with mismatching colors must be overridden in the project styles (see [`button.scss`](../../src/styles/global/buttons.scss)).

 ### ICM Requirements

-To configure the configurable `b2c` theme within the ICM back office, a specific _Configuration_ CMS include (`include.configuration.pagelet2-Include`) with an assigned _Configuration_ CMS component (`component.configuration.pagelet2-Component`) is needed.
+To configure the configurable `b2c` theme within the ICM back office, a specific _Configuration_ CMS include (`include.configuration.pagelet2-Include`) with an assigned _Configuration_ CMS component (`component.configuration.pagelet2-Component`) is required.
 The sources are available with ICM 7.10.40.3 (in the `app_sf_pwa_cm` cartridge) but can be integrated in any earlier ICM version as well.

 With the _Configuration_ component in place, the theme configuration can be changed via CMS on organization, channel, or application level.

 ### Configuration Parameters

-The _Configuration_ component provides several configuration parameters for the PWA.
+The _Configuration_ component provides various configuration parameters for the PWA.

-Regarding CSS custom properties for a configurable theme it provides options to change the _Logo_, _Logo (mobile)_ and _CSS Properties_ in general.
+Regarding CSS custom properties for a configurable theme, it provides options to change the _Logo_, _Logo (mobile)_ and _CSS Properties_ in general.
-Besides that, additional _CSS Fonts_ can be integrated that can then be referenced in the _CSS Properties_.
+You can also include additional _CSS fonts_ that can be referenced in the _CSS properties_.

-Independent of the used theme being configurable via CSS custom properties, the _Configuration_ Component can be used to change the _Favicon_, or an additional _CSS File_ can be referenced, or additional _CSS Styling_ can be added.
+Independent of the used theme, which is configurable via CSS custom properties, the _Configuration_ component can be used to change the _Favicon_, to reference an additional _CSS File_, or to add additional _CSS Styling_.

 Also the used feature set can be changed with the _Features_ and _Additional Features_ parameters, and additional custom _Configuration JSON_ can be provided for any specific customization needs.